hogeschool/basecamp/week01/inf-bc-w01-python.md

 print(dig)
 ```

-2. Implementing a solution for a given problem can be challenging for a beginner programmer.
+2. Implementing a solution for a given problem is challenging for a beginner programmer.
 It is helpful to have a guideline with some steps.
-Check [this guideline](./checklist_metacog.pdf) and apply it for Problem 5 of this week. *Hint: A template with some examples provided [here](./template.py)*
+Check [this guideline](./checklist_metacog.pdf) and apply it the Problem 5 of this week. *Hint: A template with some examples provided [here](./template.py)*

 3. One of the students has tried to apply the guideline for a given problem.
-But, the code does not produce expected results.
+But, the code does not produce the expected results.
 Check the code and without executing the code try to find the mistake.

 ```python
 # Ask the user for the name of item X.